-All of our Fellows propose social change projects in their local communities that address one or more of five key areas (improving cross-cultural and interreligious cooperation, diminishing violence, increasing gender equity, mitigating economic disparity, and enhancing environmental sustainability).
+All of our Fellows propose social change projects in their local communities that address one or more of six key areas (improving cross-cultural and interreligious cooperation, diminishing violence, increasing gender equity, mitigating economic disparity, improving public education, and enhancing environmental sustainability).

 Fellows must show that they are deeply familiar with the community that they are proposing to work in and with and they also must have a well researched justification for the issue that they are choosing to work on.

 Unlike many other Fellowships, Dalai Lama Fellows is not just focused on social impact.
-Rather, our focus is on the individual and their inner transformation, and how they learn to lead differently.
-Therefore evaluating the strength of their project proposal is just as important as evaluating the applicant's intention and commitment.
+Rather, our focus is on the individual and their inner transformation as intertwined with the transformations in the world which they seek to engender, and how they learn to lead differently.
+Therefore evaluating the applicant's intention and commitment is just as important as the strength of their project proposal.

 What does the application process consist of?